-A Canadian couple has made an insightful video about some interesting things they want to advise travelers NOT to do in Costa Rica.
+A Canadian couple has made an insightful video about some interesting tips for people traveling to Costa Rica.
 Watch their short video to know more about the 9 things they recommend you not do while in Costa Rica.
 We have summarize these 9 essential “don’ts” below.

 Don't leave your luggage open on the floor

 Not to freak out anyone, but Costa Rica is known for its fascinating fauna, and not to freak out anyone, but that includes a lot of creepy crawlies such as cockroaches, millipedes, ants, scorpions and spiders to name only a few.
-There are also may types of snakes, most of them harmless, but a few are poisonous such as the coral snake and the rattle snake and all these animals are looking for a nice, dark & cool spot to hang and beat the heat during the day so an open bag or suitcase full of soft clothes on the floor feels like the perfect place!
+There are also may types of snakes, most of them harmless, but a few are poisonous such as the coral snake and the rattle snake and all these animals are looking for a nice, cool, dark spot to hang and beat the heat during the day, so an open bag or suitcase full of soft clothes on the floor feels like the perfect place!